Practivio/amazon/content/products/circle-circular-cutting-adjustable-compass-B0BZP8ZFHK/index.md

 ---
 title: "Circle Circular Cutting Adjustable Compass"
-description: "circle paper punch: Data-driven ranking using the Practivio Score™.
+description: "logan 201 oval and circle mat cutter: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["circle paper punch"]
+keywords: ["logan 201 oval and circle mat cutter"]
-seo_title: "circle paper punch — Look Elsewhere (2025)"
+seo_title: "logan 201 oval and circle mat cutter — Compare (2025)"
 canonicalURL: "/products/circle-circular-cutting-adjustable-compass-B0BZP8ZFHK/"
 ---

-**🚫 Practivio Score™:** 779 — _Look Elsewhere_
+**🛒 Practivio Score™:** 697 — _Compare_

-*If you're comparing **circle paper punch**, **[Circle Circular Cutting Adjustable Compass](https://www.amazon.com/dp/B0BZP8ZFHK?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **logan 201 oval and circle mat cutter**, **[Circle Circular Cutting Adjustable Compass](https://www.amazon.com/dp/B0BZP8ZFHK?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Circle Circular Cutting Adjustable Compass” on Amazon](https://www.amazon.com/dp/B0BZP8ZFHK?tag=practivio-20) This Craft Cutting Tools ranks **230 of 292**, inside the **Best Value tier**.
+[Shop “Circle Circular Cutting Adjustable Compass” on Amazon](https://www.amazon.com/dp/B0BZP8ZFHK?tag=practivio-20) This Mat Cutter Blades ranks **179 of 287**, inside the **Best Value tier**.
-Relative performance leads to this: Practivio suggests you **look elsewhere**.
+Relative performance leads to this: Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: standing 96 of 292 (top 33% for price).
+Price: standing 91 of 287 (top 32% for price).
-Reviews: standing 215 of 292 (top 74% for review numbers).
+Reviews: standing 198 of 287 (top 69% for review numbers).
-Rating: standing 257 of 292 (top 89% for rating quality).
+Rating: standing 256 of 287 (top 90% for rating quality).
-Demand: standing 124 of 292 (top 43% for monthly demand).
+Demand: standing 50 of 287 (top 18% for monthly demand).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-The Best Value Hidden Gem carries a score of 1003.00 on the Practivio scale.
+The Best Value Hidden Gem carries a score of 908.00 on the Practivio scale.
-This pick trails the Hidden Gem by 224.00 points.
+This pick trails the Hidden Gem by 211.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B000P0LNRE?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B015W3AKDQ?tag=practivio-20)

 ### FAQ: Inclusion criteria
 We only compare products once they meet the baseline standards.